hydraulic-institute/edb/source/06_section-VI/03_sc-worked-example.md

 -----

 # Worked Example
-Consider the system below and develop a system curve for the flows from 0 to 300gpm.
+Consider the system below and develop a system curve for the flows from 0 to 300 GPM.

 ![System Curve](system-curves-001.png "System Curve")